JunaidQadirB/cray/README.md

 ## What does it actually do?

-Suppose you are building a blog and you want to create a Post model then you have to do a ton of other tedious and to be honest, boring things like creating migrations, model factories, the controller, form validation and adding all the logic and what not.
+Suppose you are building a blog, and you want to create a Post model then you have to do a ton of other tedious and to be honest, boring things like creating migrations, model factories, the controller, form validation and adding all the logic and what not.